unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 <br>
 <br>

-`Pods` are not directly managed by the user, but through by a higher-level object called `Deployment`.
+`Pods` are not directly managed by the user, but through higher-level objects called `Deployment`.
 - They exist to manage the release of a new version of the application
 - Avoid downtime during the update process of a Pod
-- Entity that ties together a `ReplicaSets` and `Pods`
+- Ties together `ReplicaSets` and `Pods`

 {{% /col %}}
 {{% /multicol %}}